Find Affordable College Courses

 152 Yearly Graduations

 The 20th most popular school in the country for curriculum majors who are seeking their master's degree is Boston University.
 Roughly 32,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,560 per year, while in-state graduate students, on average, pay $58,560 per year.
-During the 2020-2021 academic year, 152 people received their master's degree in curriculum from Boston U. About 77% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $63,798 per year, while in-state graduate students, on average, pay $63,798 per year.
+During the most recent year for which we have data, 152 people received their master's degree in curriculum from Boston U. Of these students, 75% were women and 25% were members of underrepresented racial-ethnic groups.
+Boston University curriculum graduates who receive their master's degree go on to jobs earning a median salary of $55,178.

 Below are some popular majors that are similar to curriculum that offer master’s degrees.